rwblokzijl/Msc-thesis-EuroToken/thesis.md

 this is, is explained in the section on checkpointing later in this chapter.
 In addition to Bob's blocks, she will also send her "accepting blocks" that include the transaction in her chain.
 This is to make sure she can only claim a transaction from Bob once.
-Bob's validator will then verify:
+Bob's validator will then verify that:

-1. That there are no other transactions that conflict with the one to Alice.
+1. there are no other transactions that conflict with the one to Alice.
-2. That there are no other "accepting blocks" already linked to this transaction.
+2. there are no other "accepting blocks" already linked to this transaction.
-3. That Bob's chain is valid up to the last transaction to verify.
+3. Bob's chain is valid up to the last transaction to verify.

 If this is the case it will sign the proposal.
 If a later transaction from Bob is received that marks a fork in his chain, the fork from Alice becomes the only